 You can also install antique cut nails in heart pine flooring but it will require pre-drilling prior to installing the antique cut nails.

+It is very uncommon to install antique cut nails in hardwood flooring or antique wood flooring.
 If you decide to face nail your installer will determine the size of the nail you need and the nailing pattern they will use.

-More Installation Information
+More Installation Information.

 You can view and download more information on installation here.
-We also have videos available on a variety of subfloor systems.